SchrodingerZhu/area-exam-survey/writing/reuse.typ

 ```
 ]

 Inserting the `drop()` operation immediately after pattern destruction is not always feasible, particularly when the variable in question is utilized within a nested branch.
 A viable workaround is to defer the `drop()` to subsequent layers of the program.
-This kind of code transformation can be systematically executed, a process that will be elaborated on in the context of "drop-guided" release analysis, as discussed in @frame-limited.
+This kind of code transformation can be systematically executed, a process that will be elaborated as "drop-guided" reuse analysis, as discussed in @frame-limited.
 Before delving into that discussion, let's examine another motivating example to further illustrate the concept.

 #text(size: 12pt)[
 ```rs